morganericsson/msengcs/coursedescs/4DV008_MachineLearningProject.md

 ## Course contents

 This course offers the students the opportunity to consolidate and apply knowledge and skills obtained in previous courses of their studies by the development of a machine learning application.
-Machine learning systems learn patterns from known (often referred to as *labeled*) data, and aims to find similar patterns in unknown data providing end-users a tool to aid in understanding newly collected data.
+Machine learning systems learn patterns from labeled or unlabeled data, and aim to provide end-users with tools to aid in finding similar patterns and understanding newly collected data.
 By following the course’s modules (described in more details below) the students will be introduced to theoretical machine learning aspects and tools, create the conceptual design of a machine learning project of their choice, implement their designs, and present their results.

 ## Types of instructions